YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that a $ZROUTINES function did not encounter a qualifier, which is the next valid syntax element.

-Action: In OpenVMS, look for a missing / (slash) preceding SRC or NOSRC.
-In UNIX, look for a missing right parenthesis or extra left parenthesis in a source directory specification.
+Action: Look for a missing right parenthesis or extra left parenthesis in a source directory specification.

 ---------------
 QUALREQD